 The twisting stems and pendulous flowers of climbing Wisteria trees have an enchanting quality.
 The scented flowers come in shades of pink, purple, blue and white, creating long racemes of flowing colour that move beautifully in the breeze.
 Plant these wonderful climbers along sunny walls or over garden pergolas for the best effect.

 Full sun is key for Wisteria plants to thrive and so the aforementioned sunny wall or pergola where the flowers can hang down is ideal.
 Wisteria are easy to grow, requiring some pruning to give them the best start.
 Wisteria are tolerant of poor soils although they do prefer a moist, well-drained site.
 Wisteria has nitrogen fixing properties and should not be treated with nitrogen based fertilisers.
 Instead, use a phosphate or potassium based fertiliser.

 Wisteria is native to eastern U.S, China, Korea and Japan.
-Wisteria has been bred in Japan and China for over 2000 years and was first introduced to the U.S in the 1830s.
+It has been bred in Japan and China for over 2000 years and was first introduced to the U.S in the 1830s.
 An easy way to distinguish between Chinese and Japanese Wisteria is by the direction of their twining vines.
-Chinese Wisteria, Wisteria sinsensis, twines clockwise whereas Japanese Wisteria, Wisteria floribunda, twines counter clockwise.
+Chinese Wisteria, W. sinsensis, twines clockwise whereas Japanese Wisteria, W. floribunda, twines counter clockwise.

 There is some controversy surrounding the origin of the name Wisteria (also spelt wistaria or wysteria).
 Botanist Thomas Nuttall states he named it after Dr C Wistar and that the difference in spelling is due to euphony (sound pleasantness).
 However, other sources state it is named after Nuttall’s friend C.J Wister.